-Potential residual impact Receptor Assessment Proposed mitigation and monitoring measure(s) and reporting Introduction of marine non-native species (MNNS) (via vessels, devices or other equipment) The WEC will be assembled in Cowdenbeath in Fife, prior to transportation to Kirkwall via road.
-The WEC will be towed from Hatston Pier to the site for final deployment using a local operator in Orkney.
+Potential impact Receptor Assessment of residual effect(s) Proposed mitigation and monitoring measure(s) and reporting Introduction of marine non-native species (MNNS) (via vessels, devices or other equipment) Various The WEC (which was previously deployed in Scapa Flow, Orkney) and ancillary equipment will be towed from Hatston Pier to the site for final deployment using a local operator in Orkney.
 Therefore, there is no potential for the introduction of MNNS via vessels used to tow the devices and from the device itself.
-No specific mitigation is proposed in relation to this impact during the deployment and operation of the M100P WEC.
-Habitat creation and Fish Aggregation Device (FAD) effects due to introduction of new structures Benthic species and habitats Fish and shellfish (gadoids and crustaceans) It is likely that fish will aggregate around the M100P WEC device.
+No specific mitigation is proposed in relation to this impact during the deployment and operation of the M100P WEC system.
+Habitat creation and Fish Aggregation Device (FAD) effects due to introduction of new structures Benthic species and habitats Fish and shellfish (gadoids and crustaceans) It is likely that fish will aggregate around the M100P systems.
 No significant effects are anticipated from the deployment of a single hinged raft WEC device of this type.
-No specific mitigation is proposed in relation to this impact during the deployment and operation of the M100P WEC.
-Construction and instal lation Seabed disturbance from installation of the mooring system.
-Benthic species and habitats Demersal fish and shellfish During installation of the mooring system there is potential for minimal disturbance to seabed habitat and to benthic species including demersal fish and shellfish.
-No drilling is proposed with respect to the mooring system installation therefore potential disturbance is considered to be highly localised and temporary.
-A benthic survey carried out in September 2019 confirmed that the deployment area is consistent with a previous survey conducted by SNH, which reported the presence of SS.SSa.CFiSa to the east of Holm Sound, where there were few signs of infaunal life and a sparse epifaunal No specific mitigation is proposed in relation to this impact during the deployment and operation of the M100P WEC.
+No specific mitigation is proposed in relation to this impact during the deployment and operation of the M100P WEC device.
+Construction and instal llation During installation of the mooring system and subsurface system there is potential for minimal disturbance to seabed habitat and to benthic species including demersal fish and shellfish.
+No drilling is proposed with respect to the Seabed disturbance from installation of the mooring system.
+Benthic species and habitats Demersal fish mooring system installation therefore potential disturbance is considered to be highly localised and temporary.
+No specific mitigation is proposed in relation to this impact during the deployment and operation of the M100P WEC system. and shellfish A benthic survey carried out in September 2019 confirmed that the deployment area is consistent with a previous survey conducted by SNH, which reported the presence of SS.SSa.CFiSa to the east of Holm Sound, where there were few signs of infaunal life and a sparse epifaunal